BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 You can use the intervals to thank the other artists who played before and after you.
-You can mention their band’s names or the artist’s name.
+You can mention their band’s names or their song title along with the artist’s name.
 Always remember that it is a pleasant thing to do to build friendships and respect for other bands.

 Additionally, thank the audience for gracing the occasion.
 Gratitude always engenders a positive response from those who were accorded such appreciation.